Cloud permissions

 IAM Conditions

-When creating that service account you can enforce conditional, attribute-based access on the iam.serviceAccountUser role.
+When creating that service account, you can enforce conditional, attribute-based access on the iam.serviceAccountUser role.

-When onboarding the cluster with Terraform you can use the castai_gke_iam module to specify which method you want to use, you can find an example here.
+When onboarding the cluster with Terraform, you can use the castai_gke_iam module to specify which method you want to use.
+You can find an example here.

 List of castai.gkeAccess role permissions:

-» gcloud iam roles describe --project=<your-project-name> castai.gkeAccess
+ยป gcloud iam roles describe --project=<your-project-name> castai.gkeAccess

 description: Role to manage GKE cluster via CAST AI